Brandnew1988/Herdify/README.md

 ## Current limitations

-- Semantic code navigation is currently Python-only.
+- Semantic code navigation is currently Python-only and is currently an attempt to save tokens during code navigation.
 - Tools such as `get_symbol`, `list_symbols`, and `find_symbol` currently work on Python source files.
 - Broader tools such as `list_files`, `search_code`, `find_references`, and `get_file_summary` can still be useful for other text-based projects, but they do not yet provide language-aware symbol support outside Python.